emb-riscv/specs-markdown/system-clock.md

 `high_resolution_clock` (§ 20.11.7.3).
 Objects of class `high_resolution_clock` represent clocks
 with the shortest tick period.

-The **Device System Clock** is also intended to generate the scheduler interrupts.
+The **Device System Clock** is also intended as an RTOS tick timer, to handle timeouts, alarms and pre-emptive context switches.

 All harts in a RISC-V device share the same Device System Clock instance.

 The Device System Clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it counts a higher frequency input.

+When the processor is halted in Debug state, the counter is not incremented.

 ## Power domain